A chaotic mash up of graphics, fashion design, fashion illustration and everyday sketching brings me to this point.

 I studied Fashion for 20 years including 9 years living and working as a Fashion Designer / Illustrator in London full time and as a freelancer.
-During this time I had my own clothing brand called ‘Slush’ which sold internationally.
+During this time I had my own clothing brand called ‘Slush’ which sold internationally & had best sellers at Top Shop Oxford Circus.
 I swapped Hackney for Shropshire and studied at Manchester School of Art for a Masters in Illustration.
-While there I entered a Moleskine competition for reportage style illustrations, I was excited to get into the final and that’s when I discovered sketching could be something more… I was sponsored by Lamy and puplished a newspaper called ‘Everyday Reportage’ (series 1).
+While there I entered a Moleskine competition for reportage style illustrations, I was excited to get into the final and that’s when I discovered sketching could be something more… a protagonist for Lamy in 2022.
+A documentary was made about my sketching process in Manchester and my home town of Shrewsbury.

 Read more via the Urban Sketchers interview by clicking here

-Along side the live sketching I run ‘Cherie did this’ a colourful range of illustrated products which can be found direct from the ‘Cherie did this’ website or via Wolf & Badger.
-Click here to visit W&B
+Along side the live sketching I run ‘Cherie did this’ a colourful range of illustrated products which can be found direct from the ‘Cherie did this’ website or via Not on the High Street.